How to use Google Hotels to always get the best deal

 One thing to note, if you search for “Just Deals” you’ll only see hotels that are priced below what you would normally expect for that specific hotel.
-So you may not be seeing the cheapest hotel.
+So you may not necessarily be seeing the cheapest hotel in the area.

 For some locations or dates, vacation rentals may not be available, so you won’t see that option in the search.

 Once you’ve found a place you want to book, click on it and you see a page like the one below.
 You don’t book rooms directly through Google Hotels; instead, they give you options for which site you’d like to book through.